 Email notifications will only be sent to people who have permission to view the relevant issue — that is, people who:

-- have the project permission for the project to which the issue belongs; and
+have the Browse Projects project permission for the project to which the issue belongs; and

 Jira can only send email notifications if SMTP email has been enabled (see Configuring email notifications).